 30 mg is a long way from clinically-effective doses of curcumin that go from 500 mg – 1500 mg.

 100 mg, though the concentration % is not disclosed, nor is the amount of gingerols, the most beneficial of ginger’s various compounds.

 Doses are all over the board but are generally higher than 100 mg — but again, with no info provided on the strength or purity of the ginger extract used in Curcumin Total Burn it’s tough to comment on.

-Here are some medical experts weighing in on various clinical doses:
+Here are a couple medical experts weighing in on various clinical doses:

 Holy Basil powder